JECO/jeapi-docs/docs/Endpoint-Status.md

 ```
 curl -X GET https://je-api.com/v1/status.json
 ```
-If the server is up, you'll receive the following message:
+If the server is up, you'll receive a success message.
 ```
-{"message": ["JEAPI is up."]}
+{"message": ["<Message varies by version.>"]}
 ```
 You can also simply navigate to this endpoint ([click here](https://je-api.com/)) in your browser to see if the server is up.
 See the [troubleshooting page](https://github.com/JECO/jeapi-docs/wiki/Troubleshooting) for further help.